Statistical Inference

 Red Wine Data

 The Wine Quality data set contains data on information on both red and white wine from North Portugal.
-We are interested in seeing if density of the red wine (predictor variable) affects the quality (outcome variable), adjusting for alcohol, p_h, residual_sugar, and fixed_acidity.
+We are interested in seeing if pH of the red wine (predictor variable) affects the quality (outcome variable).

 Code